MechaChain/MechaChain-Smart-Contracts/docs/ERC721/MechaLandsUpgradeTest.md

 Destroys `tokenId`.
 The approval is cleared when the token is burned.
+This is an internal function that does not check if the sender is authorized to operate on the token.
 Requirements:
 - `tokenId` must exist.
 Emits a {Transfer} event.